 There’s no guarantee that water won’t penetrate your shed.
 Wood likes to soak up water.
 But there are ways to avoid it as much as possible and it comes down to the construction of the shed and the materials used.

-The two main cladding options you’ll see on a shed is overlap and tongue and groove.
+The two main cladding options you’ll see on a shed are overlap and tongue and groove.

 Overlap cladding is where the panels overlap one another.
-This cladding design is great for rain water running off the building and is low cost to produce.
 You’ll find that this cladding will result in a cheaper shed.

-The challenges with overlap cladding is that it isn’t structurally stable to be able to hold anything on walls.
+The challenge with overlap cladding is that it isn’t structurally stable to be able to hold anything on walls.
 So you won’t get shelving in this.
-You’ll also find that it isn’t insulated very well and air can easily get through the boarding.
-Using this type of cladding with low quality, thin whitewood is likely to result in a very flimsy shed.
+Using this type of cladding with low-quality, thin whitewood is likely to result in a very flimsy shed.

 Tongue and groove cladding